 To build an automatic Cape Cod roof

-- If you have not done so already, select Build> Floor> Build New Floor from the menu to build a 2nd floor based on the 1st floor plan.
+- Select Build> Floor> Build New Floor from the menu to build a 2nd floor.

-- On the second floor, click the Select Objects tool, then click on one of the gable walls to select it and click the Open Object edit button.
+- Remaining on the second floor, click on the Select Objects tool and select one of the walls that we want to make a gable wall.
+With the desired wall now selected, click on the Open Object edit button.

-- On the Roof tab of the Wall Specification dialog, check the box next to Full Gable Wall, then click OK to close the dialog and apply your change.
+- On the Roof panel of the Wall Specification dialog, check the box next to Full Gable Wall, then click OK to close the dialog and apply your change.

-- Select Build> Roof > Build Roof from the menu to open the Build Roof dialog.
+- Once your gable walls are defined, select Build> Roof> Build Roof from the menu to open the Build Roof dialog.